bankaixyz/bankai-cairo/README.md

 # Bankai

-This repository contains the Cairo code for the Bankai project.
-Bankai is a recursive light client for Ethereum, implemented using STARKs to provide trustless access to Ethereum's state.
+This repository contains the Cairo implementation of Bankai, a recursive light client for Ethereum.
+Bankai uses STARKs to provide trustless access to Ethereum's state through a Rust-based runtime with integrated STWO prover support.

+## Current Features

+This Cairo implementation currently supports:

+- **Beacon chain sync committee verification logic** - Validates BLS signatures from the sync committee for each consensus epoch
+- **Decommit execution chain headers** - Processes and validates execution chain header data
+- **Build MMR tree for beacon headers** - Constructs Merkle Mountain Range trees for beacon chain data
+- **MMR for execution headers coming soon** - Execution chain MMR support is in development
+- **Output generation** - All verification results and commitments are written to the output

-The core logic validates the progression of the Ethereum blockchain by verifying sync committee signatures for each consensus epoch.
-This process is recursive, allowing the validity of a large portion of Ethereum's history to be compressed into a single, compact STARK proof.
+The core logic validates the progression of the Ethereum blockchain by verifying BLS signatures from the sync committee for each consensus epoch.
+The program then grows the MMR (Merkle Mountain Range) tree and writes the commitments to the output.
+This process will eventually allow the validity of a large portion of Ethereum's history to be compressed into a single, compact STARK proof.

-Currently, the Stone prover is supported for generating proofs.
-Support for the STWO prover is in progress.

 ## Components